-We know a lot more about ghosts than we care to admit.
-For one, many of us had our noses in a Russell Lee book as kids.
+Whether or not we believe in them, we know a lot more about ghosts than we care to admit.
+For one, many of us had our noses in True Singapore Ghost Stories as kids.
 And as secondary school students, we were repeatedly cautioned about that haunted bathroom on the fourth floor—every school seemed to have one.

 Why so haunted?